 This means not only having a messy space, but also not being able to store as much in the cupboard because the rolled up sheets take up loads of room.

-Makes you want to switch to flat sheets, doesn’t it!
+Makes you want to switch to using a flat sheet for every bed, doesn’t it!

 There must be a way to do it that doesn’t take ages, and is also easy – right?